clinthoward/Blog-Notebooks/README.md

 # Blog-Notebooks
-Store of Jupyter notebooks for blog posts
+A place to store any data, notebooks related to posts located [here](https://clinthoward.github.io/).